Fearing Starbucks VIA Instant Coffee and My Solution

 starbucks via by Debbie R

 In September 2009, Starbucks had the official national rollout of the Starbucks VIA Instant Coffee.
-The story Starbucks pushed was that this was the economical alternative to cafe coffee.
+Starbucks pushed the story that this was the economical alternative to cafe coffee.
 From Starbucks unveils its instant brew on CNN Money:

 Via is sold in packs of three cup-sized servings for $2.95 or $9.95 for a 12 pack.
 That makes for a cost of $1 per cup, which is Starbucks’ cheapest option.